cloudmesh-community/book/chapters/preface/create.md

 that update the epub on github.

 Please note that you must have at least Pandoc version 2.2.3 installed.
+We do recomment that you use pandoc 2.5.
+Earlier versions of pandoc have bugs in them that prevent pandoc from workingg properly.
 You will also need Python version 3.7.1 to run the scripts needed to assamble the document.
 Earlier versions will not work.
+We no longer support python 2.7.x.
 You can check the versions with

 ```bash